 It’s always a good idea to reserve a healthy budget for a travel camera, especially if you’re embarking on a particularly exciting or unusual trip.
 After all, long after you’ve returned home, you’ll still have the pictures to look back on if you choose well.

 Cameras equipped with a large zoom are also often touted as ideal travel cameras, giving you the option to take pictures from landscapes to faraway subjects with ease.
-If that’s what you require, there’s a couple of small compact cameras on our list, as well as more advanced (and bulkier), bridge cameras.
+If that’s what you require, there are a couple of small compact cameras on our list, as well as more advanced (and bulkier), bridge cameras.

 How to buy the best travel camera for you